Doctor of Pharmacy (PharmD)

 Any specific admissions questions may be directed to the PharmD Admissions Office at pharmd@uci.edu.

-Prospective UCI PharmD students do not need to complete the Pharmacy College Admission Test (PCAT).
-PCAT scores will not be evaluated in the admissions consideration review.
+Prospective UCI PharmD students do not need to complete the Pharmacy College Admission Test (PCAT) nor the Graduate Record Examination (GRE).
+PCAT and GRE scores will not be evaluated in the admissions consideration review.

-No, we will consider applicants with any undergraduate major as long as they complete all the prerequisite courses with the minimum “C grade” requirement.
+No, we will consider applicants with any undergraduate major if they complete all the prerequisite courses with the minimum “C grade” requirement.

-Organic chemistry courses must be completed with grades posted on the transcripts prior to application submission.
-Other courses may be in progress with final grades posted no later than August 5th.
+To matriculate in Fall 2026, prerequisite courses may be in progress with final grades posted no later than August 7, 2026.

 • The name of the institution where courses have been completed (or plan to be completed)